mcavallo-git/Coding/smarthome/homeassistant/HomeAssistant - Recorder - Only save history of specific entities (elongates SSD & Micro SD card lifespans).md

 ***

+- ### Configure recorder to store specific entity history, only
+  - In HomeAssistant's `configuration.yaml`, under `recorder:`, specify an `include:` clause as detailed in the [`Recorder docs`](https://www.home-assistant.io/integrations/recorder/)
+    - Example:
+      ```yaml

+      recorder:

+        auto_purge: true  # (default: true) Automatically purge the database every night at 04:12 local time.
+Purging keeps the database from growing indefinitely, which takes up disk space and can make Home Assistant slow.
+If you disable auto_purge it is recommended that you create an automation to call the recorder.purge periodically.

+        auto_repack: true  # (default: true) Automatically repack the database every second sunday after the auto purge.
+Without a repack, the database may not decrease in size even after purging, which takes up disk space and can make Home Assistant slow.
+If you disable auto_repack it is recommended that you create an automation to call the recorder.purge periodically.
+This flag has no effect if auto_purge is disabled.

+        commit_interval: 10  # (default: 1) How often (in seconds) the events and state changes are committed to the database - use 30 for Raspberry Pi w/ SD card

+        purge_keep_days: 1  # (default: 10) Specify the number of history days to keep in recorder database after a purge.

+        include:
+          domains:
+            - binary_sensor
+            - button
+            - sensor
+            - switch
+            - update

+        exclude:
+          domains:
+            - automation
+            - weather
+          entities:
+            - sensor.hacs
+          entity_globs:
+            - sensor.*_electric_consum*
+            - sensor.*_storage

+      ```

+***

 - ### View all entities
   - Note: Recorder saves history for *all* entities, by default
   - On your Home Assistant instance, go to `Developer Tools` > `TEMPLATE` > Paste the following into the `Template editor`: